chris-siaw/privacy-policy/privacy-policy.md

 2. How We Use Collected Data

-We may use device-related data for the following purposes:
+We use the device and usage data for the following purposes:
-	•	To optimize app performance and improve user experience
+	•	To understand user behavior and improve gameplay and engagement
-	•	To detect and fix technical issues, such as crashes
+	•	To optimize app performance and identify technical issues
 	•	To ensure compatibility with different operating systems and devices

 We do not use this data for tracking, advertising, or personal identification purposes.